phoenixframework/phoenix/bonus_guides/G_static_assets.md

 #### JavaScript Libraries

-If you want to use a JS library like jQuery, underscore or whatever you need, you could copy it to the `web/static/vendor` folder, as mentioned above.
-It may be a little bit easier to use `npm` to install it.
-Simply add `"jquery": ">= 2.1"` to the dependencies in the `package.json` file in your projects root and run `npm install --save`.
-Now you can `import $ from "jquery"` in your `app.js`.
+We may need to use a JavaScript library like jQuery or underscore in our application.
+As we mentioned above, we could copy the libraries into `web/static/vendor`.
+It may be a little bit easier to use `npm` to install it: We can simply add `"jquery": ">= 2.1"` to the dependencies in the `package.json` file in our projects root and run `npm install --save`.
+Now we can `import $ from "jquery"` in our `app.js`.

 #### Brunch Plugin Pipeline